 My mom’s been making sugared pecans at the holidays for years.

 They are always part of our annual mom-daughter baking day, where we prep all the cookies and treats for the family together and just have fun in the kitchen.

 But honestly, those pecans were always the thing I was least excited about.

-I adore a salty-sweet snack, but sugared pecans just never did it for me for some reason.
+I adore a salty-sweet snack, and our homemade chex mix is one of my very favorite holiday snacks, but sugared pecans just never did it for me for some reason.

 And then last year, my mom added some cayenne.

 These sweet and spicy pecans with maple syrup are just so much more balanced, I think.